 If you are anything like me, you enjoy watching a home renovation process come to life through shows on HGTV or Better Homes and Gardens.
 Although fun to watch on television, these renovation processes can be quite daunting and aren’t always entirely necessary when trying to add value to your home.
-Homes here in Charlotte are the beneficiary to some strong economic growth which is helping to improve all home values and the ones that have these items below appreciate even more.
+Cities that are growing fast are the beneficiary to strong economic growth which is helping to improve all home values and the ones that have these items below appreciate even more.
 Sometimes, minimal improvements will go a very long way.
 In this post, I uncover some details that can add value to your home – some of which may be surprising!

 Fencing in your yard is almost always a wise investment and can increase your home’s value.
 If you are considering installing a fence, or already have one installed, be mindful of the fence’s design.
 I’m sure it comes as no surprise that a chain-link fence can be detrimental to the home’s value, but a fence made with natural materials such as cedar will have much greater curb appeal.
 If your fence is white, consider power washing it prior to listing your home to ensure it is sparkling clean – as the fence is oftentimes one of the first elements of your property a potential buyer will see.

 Millennials represent the largest buyer pool of any current home buying group with the median age of buyers being 32 years old.
 These folks are actually buying homes with large fenced in yards for their dogs.
-Many of our clients eith dogs will immediately rule out houses that don't have great fenced in yards for their four-legged friends.
+Many of our clients with dogs will immediately rule out houses that don't have great fenced-in yards for their four-legged friends.

 The Front Door and Garage Door

 A new front door can completely transform your home’s façade.
 A new door can help better-insulate the home and offer energy efficiency, which is a great selling point for prospective buyers.
 If you do not want to purchase a new door, I strongly recommend repainting it so new buyers are greeted by a clean entrance.